The effects of azoxystrobin on rhizosphere microbiology and microbiome-mediated susceptibility to Rhizoctonia solani AG 2.2 in table beet

 Hypothesis 2:

-Differences in the beet rhizosphere microbiome caused by previous azoxystrobin applications will correlate to different levels of Rhizoctonia root rot following inoculation.
+Differences in the table beet rhizosphere microbiome caused by previous azoxystrobin applications will correlate to different levels of Rhizoctonia root rot following inoculation.

 Introduction:

-The purpose of this project is to assess the impact of the standard conventional fungicide azoxystrobin on the rhizosphere microbiome of table beets (Beta vulgaris ssp. vulgaris) and the microbiome-mediated susceptibility of table beets to root disease caused by Rhizoctonia solani.
+The purpose of this project was to assess the impact of the standard conventional fungicide azoxystrobin on the rhizosphere microbiome of table beets (Beta vulgaris ssp. vulgaris) and the microbiome-mediated susceptibility of table beets to root disease caused by Rhizoctonia solani.
 Plant disease management programs must evaluate returns from investment in chemical controls in contexts of profitability, productivity, and environmental sustainability.
 A comprehensive understanding of the relationships between plant pathogens, rhizosphere microbiome communities, disease epidemics, and pesticides is essential to meet these goals.
-By maximizing the benefits from diverse and healthy soil microbiota and assessing fungicide risk in context of previously uncharacterized effects on the rhizosphere microbiome, this project will support steps to reduce environmental and ecological risks related to agriculture.
+By maximizing the benefits from diverse and healthy soil microbiota and assessing fungicide risk in context of previously uncharacterized effects on the rhizosphere microbiome, this project supports steps to reduce environmental and ecological risks related to agriculture.

 New York state is the second-leading producer of table beets in the United States, with over 3,000 acres in cultivation annually (USDA-NASS 2017).
 Table beets are grown on both large operations encompassing hundreds of acres and small farms growing for direct-to-consumer markets.
 As a result of high demand, table beet farmers and processors are risk-averse.
 Damping-off caused by R. solani can result in poor seedling emergence.
 These reduced crop stands contribute to undesirable variability in crop size and rejected produce due to disease, causing processors to reduce payments to farmers.
 Epidemics later in the season can even result in fields being passed over.
 The decision to use fungicides to suppress plant pathogens and prevent crop loss is frequently based on risk avoidance, irrespective of biotic, edaphic and abiotic factors.
 However, fungicides adversely affect off-target microbiota, environmental health, and health and livelihoods of farmers and their families.